ClassicSenior/Hooks/README.md

 This quick module allows you to stop Remote Events and Remote Functions from firing

 > [!NOTE]
 > These hooks are not ment for server siding!
-These just stop client sided events to send to the server!
+These just stop client sided events from sending to the server!

 ### Loadstring
 Place this above all the requests u make to the module (Dont put it in a function either.)